civilservicelgbt/civilservicelgbt.github.io/_events/2024-05-28-cslgbt-social-pre-meet-london-december-2024-1.md

 ---
 layout: event
-title: CSLGBT+ Social Pre-Meet - London - December 2024
+title: CSLGBT+ Social Pre-Meet - London - November 2024
 excerpt: The London LGBT+ team would love to invite you to join them at the pre-meet before the monthly LGBT+ social at Retro Bar.
 This event is open to everyone who identifies themselves as part of the LGBT+ network.